-Other than those disclosed in notes 18(a) and 20(ii), the Group has entered into the following major non-cash transaction during the year ended 31 December 2023:
+Other than those disclosed in notes 18(a) and 20(ii), the Group has entered into the following major non-cash transactions during the years ended 31 December 2024 and 2023:

-During the year ended 31 December 2023, the Group entered into certain lease contracts in which additions to right-of-use assets and lease liabilities in respect of investment properties amounting to RMB13,570,000 (2022: RMB Nil) (note 14) was recognised at the lease commencement date.
+During the year ended 31 December 2024, the Group entered into certain lease contracts in which additions to right-of-use assets and lease liabilities in respect of investment properties amounting to RMB13,145,000 (2023: RMB 13,570,000) (note 14) were recorded at the lease commencement date.

-During the year ended 31 December 2022, the Group entered into certain lease contracts in which additions to right-of-use assets and lease liabilities in respect of property, plant and equipment amounting to RMB7,069,000 (note 12) was recognised at the lease commencement date.
+During the year ended 31 December 2024, the Group entered into certain lease contracts in which additions to right-of-use assets and lease liabilities in respect of property, plant and equipment amounting to RMB464,000 (2023: RMB Nil) (note 12) were recorded at the lease commencement date.